 Observe that in Corollary \ref{cor:hydro-graph} all $\log\log(t)$-terms have vanished when $a=1$.
 The following consequence of Corollary \ref{cor:graph-evolution} illustrates the rate at which smaller order terms appear and vanish.
-In particular, the graph distance is of constant order as soon as $t'/t$ is of polynomial order in $t$. \begin{corollary}[Lower order terms] Consider PA with parameter $\tau\in(2,3)$.
+In particular, the graph distance is of constant order as soon as $t'/t$ is of polynomial order in $t$. \begin{corollary}[Lower-order terms] Consider the preferential attachment model with power-law exponent $\tau\in(2,3)$.
 Let $u_t, v_t$ be two typical vertices in $\mathrm{PA}_t$.
 Let $g(t)$ be any function that is bounded from above by $2K_{t,t}$, and set $T_g(t):=t^{1+(\tau-2)^{-g(t)/4}}$.
 Then, for two typical vertices $u_t$ and $v_t$ in $\mathrm{PA}_t$,

-is a tight sequence of random variables. \end{corollary} We now comment on the quantities $\bm{I}_1(L)$ and $\bm{I}_2(L)$ from \eqref{eq:exp-crit} that are used to classify edge-weight distributions. \begin{remarky}[Explosive and conservative weight distributions] If $\bm{I}_1(L)<\infty$, we call the weight distribution explosive, otherwise we call it conservative. $\bm{I}_1(L)$ measures how \emph{flat} the edge-weight distribution $F_L$ is around the origin.
-Many well-known distributions with support starting at zero are explosive distributions, e.g.\ $\text{Unif}[0,r]$, $\text{Exp}(\lambda)$.
-On the contrary, distributions that have support that is bounded away from zero automatically belong to the conservative class.
-The second quantity, $\bm{I}_2(L)$, measures flatness of $F_L$ around the start of its support and is infinite only for distributions that are \emph{extremely flat} near $b$.
-More concretely, if $F_L$ in the neighbourhood of zero satisfies for some $\beta\geq 1$